ViviTurtle/viviturtle.github.io/_posts/2019-08-11-OpenCTF-Music.md

 My next approach was to decipher the actual notes.
 There are two reasons for doing this:

 1) The notes in this track are single notes.
 No overlapping notes nor magic frequencies.
-It seems a little too convenient that this music track was **considerably** easy to transcribe the notes.
+It seems a little too convenient that this music track was **considerably** easy to transcribe.

 <figure>
    <img src="{{ site.github.url }}/images/openctf2019/Spectogram-Music.png" />